Best Stockholm`s Nature Reserves. Part II

 Southwest of Herräng you will find Häverö Prästängs nature preserve.
 Häverö Prästäng is one of the few bigger mowings in Roslagen that still are harvested traditionally.
-The area are rich in species.
-Outside the meadow a deciduous forest are dominated, but there is also coniferous forest, outcrop, and shore meadows.
-In the nature preserve you can find beaches and swiming possibilities
+The area is rich in species.
+A deciduous forest is dominant outside the meadow, but there is also coniferous forest, outcrop, and shore meadows.
+In the nature preserve you can find beaches and swimming possibilities.

 The wildlife and plant sanctuary of Nåttaröfladen, on several small surrounding islands and rocks, has a rich birdlife.
 Besides geese and gulls, you’ll find common shelduck, gadwall, scaup and velvet scoter.
 To protect the birds there’s no access to the sanctuary between 1 February and 15 August.

 Nåttarö is a much-loved swimmers’ paradise with its lovely beaches.
 Waxholms boats ferry people to and from the island and when you’re there you can enjoy peaceful walks along car-free tracks and paths, and stay overnight in tents and cottages. Östermarsfladen to the north is a popular spot for sailing visitors.

 Östra Lagnö and Brännholmen is clearly a special place.
 Being able to get this far out in the archipelago by car and then view the horizon is a unique experience.
 The best time out here is early summer before it gets too crowded.
 The floral displays are simply breathtaking then, particularly by the sea, with all the waterside meadows.
 The path with disabled access is also recommended – a walk by the waterside here is a real highlight!

 Beaten earth paths, adapted toilet facilities and car access, furthermore, make Östra Lagnö an ideal destination for people with disabilities.